helmedeiros/css-cross-country/README.md

 Combine selectors that share the same properties into a comma-delimited list.

 #### Selector Combination II
+##### Challenge
+Combine selectors that share the same properties into a comma-delimited list, then override the comma-delimited definition with individual definitions.

 #### Shorthand
 #### Inline
 #### Horizontal Centering